SeedlingsBabylab/blindchas/README.md

 # blindcha

-This is a little script which will read in all the CLAN files in a directory and output blinded versions of those CLAN files to an output directory
+This is a script which will read in all the CLAN files in a directory and output blinded versions of those CLAN files to an output directory

 **original**:
 ```
-something &=d_y_MOT
+someword &=d_y_MOT
 ```
 **blinded**
 ```